From this article you will learn:

 - approvers have to be specific users (no support for user groups or roles)

 - it’s not possible to approve document via link from the email notification without logging in

-- there are no filters nor search bar in “Requests” tab
+- there is no search bar in “Requests” tab

 - only pending requests are visible in “Requests” tab